This post contains affiliate links, to find out more information, please read my affiliate disclosure

 So, out of all the lightweight electric bikes featured in this article, which one is the best?

-I have updated this post to include the Vitus Mach E Urban which I have just purchased.
-At its current discounted price of £1649 for the 2020 model, it’s unbeatable value for money.
+I have updated this post to include the Vitus Mach E Urban which I purchased in October 2020.
+It’s great value for money.
 I love the way it rides and the smooth power delivery, but the big deal clincher is the massive battery range.
 Although it’s marginally heavier than the other e-bikes featured here, I find it is fine to ride with the assist off, even on moderate hills.
-There is a 2021 model Vitus Mach E about to be released, but looking at the spec, nothing has changed apart from the colour.
-The price for the 2021 model is £2199 which is still reasonable given the specification.
+The 2021 model Vitus Mach E is now available (subject to stock).

-I still really like the Specialized Turbo Vado SL at £2499 for the entry-level model it really is a great bit of kit.
+I still really like the Specialized Turbo Vado SL at £2900 for the entry-level model it really is a great bit of kit.
 It’s lightweight, looks great, has a very good battery range and that motor is just sublime!
-The Specialized has only just been released (May 2020) and uses the same e-assist technology found on the £10k + Turbo Creo S-works.
+The Specialized was released late in 2020 and uses the same e-assist technology found on the £10k + Turbo Creo S-works.

 The Boardman HYB 8.9e is a best seller, and is still the cheapest electric bike (that I’m aware of) that uses the removable Fazua Evation drive system.